bart747/bart747/_posts/2016-04-30-forms-perf.md

   </form>

 The example above also contains fixed height wrappers.
-This time it's not the whole form.
-I only closed small groups of elements: input + icon + error message.
-The CSS class of that wrapper is <code>.input-line-fixed</code>.
+There are three of them&mdash;one per stack of: label + input + icon + error message.
+The CSS class of these wrappers is <code>.input-line-fixed</code>.

-Now the message triggers reflow of a very small part of the document.
+Now the message triggers the reflow of the very small part of the document.
 When you do something like that, your form has to have a decent amount of whitespace between inputs.

 ## Which One?

+The first solution is good when an error message can take a lot of place.
+It will create extra whitespace on the bottom of a form.

 The second solution is the most flexible when you know that error messages are always one-liners.
 It also demands an extra bit of default whitespace in-between form fields.

-The first solution is good when an error message can take a lot of place.
-It will create extra whitespace on the bottom of a form.

 <script>
 (function() {